rototor/pdfbox-graphics2d/README.md

 ## Changes

+Version 0.42 (not yet released):
+- Upgraded PDFBox to 2.0.27

 Version 0.41:
 - #45 Copy & paste error in drawImage() call forwarding. sy1 should be passed for sy1, not sy2...
 Thanks @fransbouwmans for pointing this out.
 This affected one specifc drawImage() overload.